mobiletonster/blogposts/special/luchi.md

 * Mel Torrie
 * Michael Banta
 * Mike Lichfield
+* Russell Nelson, Jr.
+* Scott & Shauna Hillyard
 * Sydney Hacking
 * Tina Van Riper
 * Todd Moynier
 * Wayne and Amy Willis

-PS: After I posted this, I was worried and thought 'Wait, do I have 40 friends?' lol 😊😊😊
+PS: After I posted this, I was worried and thought 'Wait, do I even have 40 friends?' lol 😊😊😊

 PSS: Some of you have given more than $20 which may put me over my target.
 If so, I will put that towards a fund to help Luchi pay for a passport & student visa to come and study at a local universtity, as that is her eventual, long term goal.